Reinforcement learning agent controls DIII-D plasma shape through sensor failures

 Magnetic probes and flux loops degrade or fail between shots through hardware faults, calibration drift, and deliberate exclusion.
 Classical control pipelines were designed for a full sensor set and require manual weight updates to handle each new failure pattern.
 A controller that operates across arbitrary sensor subsets without that retuning step removes a real operational burden.

-(Image courtesy of Next Step Fusion)
+(Image courtesy of Next Step Fusion &

 Stay ahead in the fusion revolution explore more breakthroughs from leading innovators in clean energy technology.